 As a principal consultant at the Fire Protection Association, he worked with the insurance industry on fire and business continuity topics.
 He also provided expert technical advice to support clients and the insurance industry for improved construction practice.

 Pete has been an expert witness on various high-profile cases.
-These include advising clients in relation to major fires, as well as advice on the technical fire engineer and fire risk management in disputes.
+These include advising clients in relation to major fires, as well as advice on technical fire engineering and fire risk management in disputes.
 This has involved work in residential, care home and commercial buildings.